sylwiavargas/Ruby-CLI-Setup/README.md

 ## Getting started

-After you have drawn your ERD and decided on the user stories, follow these steps.
+After you have drawn your ERD out (with the "crow feet"  & attributes/proper foreign keys) and decided on the user stories, follow these steps.

 ### Setup
 0. Fork and clone the repo, `cd` to the folder and then run `rm -rf .git` to remove git tracking.
 This will allow you to use this repo as your own repository, unconnected to mine.
 Go to github, create a new repository and upload the starter there.